MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

-# US 9 - Define a new type of test and its collecting methods
+# US 9 - Define a new type of test and its collection method

 ## 1. Requirements Engineering